 This is the same number used for other trusted traveler programs, such as Global Entry, NEXUS, and SENTRI.
 However, for these latter programs, this number is known as your “PASSID.”

 Why do you want a Known Traveler Number?

 With a Known Traveler Number, you can participate in TSA Pre-Check, which means you’ll be able to breeze through security at airports.

 How do you get a Known Traveler Number?

-You can get a Known Traveler Number by signing up for any of the following programs:
+You can get a Known Traveler Number by signing up, getting approved, and paying the fees for any of the following programs:

 As already discussed, TSA Pre-Check will usually get you through airport security in a breeze.

 You’ll usually get access to a priority security line which is often much shorter than the standard security line (though not always, unfortunately).

 You’ll also be able to go through a less restrictive and invasive screening process.
 You often only have to pass through a traditional metal detector (as opposed to the full-body scanners) and you also get to enjoy the following benefits: